 Lane detection: High-definition mapping requires intra-road analysis of lane counts and types.

-As developers we understand the constraints of resources on mobile.
-Our data collection has been optimized in collaboration with developers in our community and has been field tested with millions of users to make sure we can improve maps without any noticeable impact on an application's footprint.
+As developers we understand the resource constraints of mobile platforms.
+Our data collection has been optimized in collaboration with developers in our community and has been field tested with millions of users.
+As a result, we can improve maps without any noticeable impact on an application's footprint.

-Users should be in charge of their own location data and when it is shared.
+Users should be in charge of their own location data.
 Developers employing our Maps SDKs for iOS and Android are required by Mapbox to provide the ability for users to opt out of location telemetry reporting and must provide a location opt-out feature within the settings of any native app.

 We secure all telemetry on-device and in transit to our servers.
-Communication between our SDKs and servers is via SSL, where we publish the SSL certificates in our source code:
+Communication between our SDKs and servers is via SSL/TLS.
+We publish the certificates in our source code:

 iOS (Digicert, GeoTrust)